Saving money

 Should I have more than one savings account?

-If you have more than one savings goal and it costs you nothing to open additional savings accounts with your current bank or credit union, it is a great idea to have more than one savings account.
-Establish a different account for each of your savings goals.
-That gives you complete visibility on the progress you’re making towards the goals that you need to accomplish.
+Yes, it is a great idea to have more than one savings account.
+Consider establishing a different one for each of your savings goals.
+That gives you complete visibility on the progress you’re making towards each goal that you want to accomplish.

 How much money should you have in your savings account?